radiorabe/raar/doc/deployment.md

 The following environment variables may be used to configure RAAR.
 They are all read into the application in `config/secrets.yml`, except for the database settings in `config/database.yml`.

+An easy way to manage these values is to create a `~/.env` file with several `VAR=value` assignments in the home directory of the system user the application is running as.
+The assignments then may easily be loaded from `.bashrc` (`export $(cat .env | xargs)`) or as environment files (e.g. by systemd).

 ### Common

 | Name | Description | Default |